5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 When you hear very different plans from different doctors

-If a little voice in your mind keeps asking, “Is this really my best option?”, that is a sign to consider an MSKCC second opinion.
+If a little voice in your mind keeps asking, “Is this really my best option?”, that is a sign to consider a second opinion from a leading U.S. cancer specialist.

-Step 1: Decide What You Want From Your MSKCC Second Opinion
+Step 1: Decide What You Want From Your Expert Second Opinion

 Before you contact anyone, get clear on your goals.
 Ask yourself: